 Get double the access!

-Others such as Ahrefs and Serpstat can boast similarly powerful keyword research tools, in-depth competitor analysis and optimisation and backlink suggestions but SEMrush weaves them all together better.
-It does so with the persona of an enthuastic tennis coach.
+Others such as Ahrefs and Serpstat can boast similarly powerful keyword research tools, in-depth competitor analysis and optimisation and backlink suggestions but Semrush weaves them all together better.
+It does so with the persona of an enthuastic SEO coach.
 Taking you aside after every point, showing you how you can improve your technique and finding flaws in your competition to exploit.
-SEMrush doesn’t just provide the facts, it wants you to get better.
+Semrush doesn’t just provide the facts, it wants you to get better.
 And that’s the kind of company I want to keep.

-The good old days of finding a low-competition keyword, scribbling together a short article, and ranking highly are over.
+The good old days of finding a low-competition keyword, scribbling together a short article and magically ranking on the first page are over.

-Just as Google has gotten better at evaluating content quality, so too your competitors.
+Just as Google and other search engines have gotten better at evaluating content quality, so too your competitors.

-Spend a few hours in the toolkit it’ll give you the insights needed to grow your website’s visibility.
-Commit to it longer term and it’ll give you tools and coaching to become a true SEO expert, create better content and find new customers.
+Spend a few hours in the toolkit it’ll give you the insights needed to form a solid SEO strategy and grow your website’s visibility.
+Commit to it longer term and it’ll give you tools and SEO coaching to become a true SEO expert, create better content and find new customers.
+The technical SEO audits are a magic pill for anything holding your site’s ranking potential back.

-For those just getting started in SEO, SEMrush is more of a companion than a tool.
+For those just getting started in SEO, Semrush is equal part SEO coach and tool.
 Its intuitive interface, helpful onboarding and Academy training can quickly turn any digital marketing novice into a pro.
-There’s nothing quite like seeing the progress you’re making as you reap the rewards from your research and put SEMrush’s recommendations into action.
+There’s nothing quite like seeing the progress you’re making as you reap the rewards from your research and put Semrush’s recommendations into action.
+Learning SEO will actually feel like fun.